 How to enhance ID security?
 Solutions to tampering

-They make it easy to detect unauthorised access, change, and alteration of the protected ID.
+They make it easy to detect unauthorized access, change, and alteration of the protected ID.

-In polycarbonate cards, a widely used element to prevent the surface from being tampered with is positive or negative embossing.
-This feature can be in the form of lenses, fine lines, and micro text, as well as tactile personalisation.
+A widely used element to prevent the surface from being tampered with is positive or negative embossing in polycarbonate cards.
+This feature can be in the form of lenses, fine lines, and micro text, as well as tactile personalization.

-Another handy tool is provided by see-through elements, commonly referred to as "windows".
+See-through elements provide another handy tool, commonly referred to as "windows".

 Let's see why these robust built-in features have an essential role to play and look at some examples.

 In situations where identification is checked, the time available for the document's inspection is typically no longer than 3-5 seconds.

 Level 1 security features, which are those visible to the naked eye, are therefore particularly valuable for ID fraud detection.
 Crucially, they can be used to guarantee the authenticity of personalized data's document and integrity - instantly and without special tools.

 Transparent and semi-transparent elements fall into this category and are being deployed ever more widely.

 The deployment of window features in security printed products was first seen in polymer banknotes.